 Negotiating a public transportation allowance takes preparation, creativity, and a clear understanding of mutual benefit.
 By aligning the request with your employer's goals, presenting a concrete cost-benefit case, and pointing to programs and resources that already exist, you make it much easier to get to yes.

 The goal is a win-win arrangement where both you and your employer benefit.
-Whether the payoff is direct savings on your commute, lower parking spend for your employer, or progress on shared sustainability targets, a transit allowance is more than a perk -- it is an investment in a better commute and a more sustainable city.
+Whether the payoff is direct savings on your commute, lower parking spend for the company, or progress on shared sustainability targets, a transit allowance is more than a perk -- it is an investment in a better commute and a more sustainable city.